- What is the passing score for the SEA or SEP exam? What information will I be able to see about my exam results?

 These policies are a result of the methodology used when the SEA and SEP exams were developed by a committee of subject matter experts in consultation from a professional psychometrician.
 Scoring policies can vary across different credentialing programs, including other programs administered by GBCI.

-If your attempt was unsuccessful you may register again in the same way as initial registration.
-After three unsuccessful exam attempts, however, you must wait 90 calendar days before purchasing another exam registration and you must be within the one-year window of your application approval.
-Candidates must pay the fee for each exam attempt.
+If your fail your first attempt at taking the exam, you may register and pay again in the same way as initial registration.
+After three unsuccessful exam attempts in a 12-month period, you must wait 90 calendar days before submitting a new registration and payment to GBCI.
+You must pay the exam registration fee for each exam attempt.
+The 12-month period begins on the date of the first failed attempt.

 How do I submit comments on the SEA or SEP exams?